Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Starting an X session with gdm

-- Customising the X session (classic method)
+- Customizing the X session (classic method)

-- Customising the X session (new method)
+- Customizing the X session (new method)

 - Connecting a remote X client via SSH